 Chemical mimicry - I am currently working on a manuscript detailing a community study of army ant myrmecophiles.
 It reveals that adult Vatesus beetles mimic the chemical nest-mate recognition cues of their host colony, thus avoiding recognition by their aggressive ant host.
 Chemical mimicry is a ubiquitous strategy of social insect guests to avoid host aggression.
 Still, adult beetles were sometimes attacked, but their teardrop-shaped, slippery body protected them from being caught by ant workers.
 In stark contrast, larvae do not express any chemical recognition cues at all on their cuticle, i.e. they chemically hide.
 Vatesus larvae were rarely attacked by host workers in laboratory nests (see section below).
 We do not know why ants did not attack larvae, alone the movement of larval individuals should be a cue that allows ants to recognize and attack them.
 I think their many long setae (hairs) might protect them from ant attacks and defensive chemical compounds might play an additional role, but this is pure speculation at this point.
 Interestingly, freshly eclosed adults did not carry any cuticular hydrocarbons (CHC), indicating that they must acquire these compounds during physical contact with host ants.
 Further support for acquired mimicry comes from the fact that adult specimens mimicked the CHC profile of the colony we collected them from.
 That means the same species of Vatesus show different CHC profiles depending on the host species we collected it from.
 By expressing radical modifications in external anatomy, chemistry, behavior and life history to their socially parasitic lifestyle, Vatesus beetles are certainly striking examples of obligate social insect symbionts.

 Host aggression against Vatesus - Left: Boxplot showing the aggression of host workers against focal adult and larval specimens in three minute behavioral assays (unpublished data).
 Right: Adult and larva of Vatesus cf. clypeatus side by side in a laboratory nest setup containing Eciton hamatum host ants.
 Prior to extraction of CHCs we made behavioral studies to quantify the level of host aggression against focal Vatesus specimens.
 Interestingly, adults were attacked occasionally, but we seldom saw aggression against Vatesus larvae.
-Photo credit: P. Hönle
+Check out our publication about army ant myrmecophile phenotypic traits on ant aggression towards the symbionts here.
+P. Hönle